HaileyAdams22/EDES301/project_02_final/README.md

 This PCB was designed with the help and direction of Erik Welsh.

 The EAGLE folder contains the library, schematic, and layout files for Eagle as well as all gerber files.
-The DOCS folder contains some screenshots as well as some background info
+The DOCS folder contains some screenshots as well as some background info.